 Have you ever wondered if cooking dry beans cost less than buying canned beans?

-I’ve wondered that myself, and today I’m crunching number to see which is cheaper.
+I’ve wondered that myself, and today I’m crunching numbers to see which is cheaper.

+- Store used: Walmart.
 I’m choosing Walmart because it’s a national chain and the prices don’t vary too much from region to region.
-To account for any variation there might be, I’m using online prices, since they’re available to everyone.
+To account for any variation there might be, I’m using online prices since they’re available to everyone.

-The price of beans will depend largely on the brand and whether or not you choose organic (or non-GMO or BPA-free cans, etc.).
-Since I’m wanting to eliminate as many variables as possible that would skew the basic comparison of dry beans versus canned beans, I’m using generic-brand beans.
+- Quality of beans: Since I’m wanting to eliminate as many variables as possible that would skew the basic comparison of dry beans versus canned beans, I’m using generic-brand beans.
 Not organic and nothing fancy.
 Just plain beans.

-On average, the typical pound of dry beans yields anywhere from 5 to 7 cups of cooked beans.
+- Yield: On average, the typical pound of dry beans yields anywhere from 5 to 7 cups of cooked beans.
 When possible, I’ve noted a better dry to cook yield for each bean and the source.
-If I could not find a source, I went with the average of 6 cups.
+If I could not find a source, I went with an average of 6 cups.

-Okay, the ground rules are set.
+Okay, the guidelines are set.
 Let’s see which is cheaper, dry beans or canned beans!